xaviershay/rspec-dashboard/README.md

-Check out http://shopify.github.com/dashing for more information.
+Dashboard for upcoming RSpec 3 release.